Margery* had never hired a personal injury lawyer before.

 If you’re meeting with a lawyer for the first time, here’s what you can expect and how you can prepare:

 One of the main fears I hear from new clients is that they will be charged before they’ve decided an attorney is right for them.
-People envision having a first meeting with an attorney and then immediately being handed an itemized bill.
+People envision having the first meeting with an attorney and then immediately being handed an itemized bill.
 Movies and TV shows have pushed the satirical idea for years, but unfortunately, it has made people afraid to consult legal professionals.

 Most law firms would never do this.
 Atlanta’s Davis Injury Firm, like many others, offers a free one-hour consultation for new clients.
 You can request your free consultation to speak to a personal injury attorney on our website here.

-When you meet with an attorney, be sure to bring any records that back-up your claim.
+When you meet with an attorney, be sure to bring any records that back up your claim.
 These could include:

 Once you’ve decided to hire an attorney, you will have to fill out some paperwork to make it official.
 Among other things, you’ll need to sign a contract.
 Make sure to go over the terms and ask questions if any part of it is confusing.